pymeshtool

 - Raises:

-ValueError – If array is empty.
+ValueError – If the interpolation mode is not supported.

 See also